-Madonna might not have had the most graceful transition into the modern era, evidenced by her recent album Madame X. But the coronavirus pandemic seems to have brought out the best in the queen of pop — a flare for drama, comedy and reinvention — just when we needed her most.
+Madonna might not have had the most graceful transition into the modern era (i.e. Madame X).
+But the pandemic has brought out the best in the queen of pop — a flare for drama, comedy and reinvention — just when we needed her most.

 The 61-year-old artist has been documenting her time in quarantine with a series of heavily edited Instagram montage videos.
 Typically, they see her disembodied voice narrating her own diary entries musing about COVID-19 or the philosophy of art, as she punches them on a typewriter surrounded by candles and flowers.
 All the while smooth jazz vinyl twinkles in the background like a noir film scene or at very least, a Wes Anderson parody of one.
 Occasionally, the diaries include cameos from her 25-year-old boyfriend, dancer-rapper Ahlamalik Williams, who she's quarantining with in London along with her daughter Mercy James.